automator-plus/tutorials/CEP/2-adobe-extendscript-programming-basics/2-adobe-extendscript-programming-basics.md

 Variables...
 What are variables?

 Essentially variables are placeholders, things that house values for us that change (are variable) over time.
 For example, below we will declare 2 variables called `a` and `b`.
-These names are completely arbitrary and it is up to you to choose meaningful variable names - `a` and `b` are bad variable name BTW - we improve them later.
+These names are completely arbitrary and it is up to you to choose meaningful variable names - `a` and `b` are bad variable names BTW.

 In JavaScript we declare variables using the `var` keyword, like `var a = 1`.
 OK, you don't have to type `var`, `a = 1` will work just fine.
 However, this is where those ECMA Script version snags come in.
 In ES3 it is fine to declare your variables without using `var`, however if you're going to be transpiling code from ES6 to ES3, you're going to need the `var` keyword.